dylanierugan/Flash-Chat-iOS13/README.md

 In this project tutorial, the goal was to learn how to use Table Views and create custom cells with a cloud-based backend database.

-## What you will create

-Flash Chat is an internet based messaging app similar to WhatsApp, the popular messaging app that was bought by Facebook for $22 billion.
-We will be using a service called Firebase Firestore as a backend database to store and retrieve our messages from the cloud.

 ## Topics Learned

 * How to integrate third party libraries in your app using Cocoapods and Swift Package Manager.